Nicky Lopez Player Props: Royals vs. Giants

 |Games w/1+ RBI

-- The Giants pitching staff ranked 16th in MLB last season with a collective 8.6 strikeouts per nine innings.
+- The Giants pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Giants had the 15th-ranked team ERA among all league pitching staffs (3.89).
+- The Giants have a 4.57 team ERA that ranks 17th across all league pitching staffs.

-- The Giants surrendered the fewest home runs in baseball (132 total, 0.8 per game).
+- The Giants rank 21st in baseball in home runs given up (13 total, 1.6 per game).

-- The Giants will send Cobb (0-0) to make his second start of the season.
+- DeSclafani (1-0) makes the start for the Giants, his second of the season.

-- The righty last pitched on Saturday against the New York Yankees, when he went 3 2/3 innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Monday against the Chicago White Sox, when he went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.